 Librarians who led the microprojects managed funds, brokered new relationships, organised and delivered training – and they were able to witness new readers excited and enthused at the wonder of books.

 The result is an exciting range of projects which have sparked new reading journeys for more than 7,000 people.
-The rest of this document provides an overview of these inspiring projects.
+We can’t wait to share the details in the coming months.

 We know that there are still so many community groups with fresh, exciting ideas of how to get people reading and still so many people who aren’t yet regular readers.
 And so, we are delighted to announce that we will once again be running the Community Reading Awards in 2022.